 Sec.
-43. The council may, when necessary and occasion requires, appoint2 a civil engineer of at least two years' practical experience as such, who shall hold his office at the pleasure of the council and receive such compensation for his services as may be determined by said council.
-He shall have the supervision and general charge of all the work done for the city and all work done on any street, highway, or alley in the city, he shall, under the direction of the council, establish all official lines, elevations and grades; he shall keep a full official record of the work done in his office or under his supervision; he shall direct the manner of performing all engineering work of the city and the manner of the construction of all sidewalks, street crossings, bridges, pavements, sewers or other structures in or upon any street or public grounds; he may suspend such work when the construction thereof shall not conform to contract, and he shall take care that the terms of all contracts for any work or construction on behalf of the city are fully complied with,
+47. The Council may, when necessary and occasion requires, appoint a civil engineer of at least two years' practical experience as such, who shall hold his office at the pleasure of the Council, and receive such compensation for his services as may be determined and receive such compensation for his services as may be determined by said Council.
+He shall have the supervision and general charge of all the work done for the City and all work done on any street, highway, or alley in the City, he shall, under the direction of the Council, establish all official lines, elevations, and grades; he shall keep a full official record of the work done in his office or under his supervision; he shall direct the manner of performing all engineering work of the City and the manner of construction of all sidewalks, street crossings, bridges, pavements, sewers, or other structures in or upon any street or public ground; he may suspend such work when the construction thereof shall not conform to contract, and he shall take care that the terms of all contracts for any work or construction on behalf of the City are fully complied with.

-SURVEYS, BONDS.
+SURVEYS, PONDS.

 Sec.
-44. All surveys, profiles, plans and estimates made by him or his assistants for said city and his official records shall be the property of said city and shall be carefully indexed and preserved in the office of the clerk and be public records of the city.
-He shall possess the same power in the city in making surveys, plats and certificates, as is or may from time to time be given by general law to county surveyors, and his official acts and all plats, surveys and certificates made by him, shall have the same validity and be of the same force and effect as are or may be given by law to those of county surveyors.
+48. All surveys, profiles, plans and estimates made by him or his assistants for said City and his official records shall be the property of said City, and shall be carefully indexed and preserved in the officer of the Clerk and be public records of the City.
+He shall possess the same power in the City in making surveys, plats, and certificates, as is or may from time to time be given by general law to county surveyors, and his official acts and all plats, surveys and certificates made by him, shall have the same validity and be of the same force and effect as are or may be given by law to those of county surveyors.